This page may contain affiliate links, see our disclaimer here.

 Queues can get very long in busy season - we suggest going through the museum with a guide to get the most out of it.

 Take a guided tour of the Acropolis Museum - 1 hour and 15 minutes

 The National Archaeological Museum has been established since 1829 and houses the most significant archaeological treasures from all over Greece.

 With Prehistoric, Neolithic, Cycladic, Mycenaean exhibits, as well as other collections, you will need to leave some good time in your itinerary to enjoy this feast of history.

-Located at 44 Patission Street it is again easy walking distance from Plaka.
+Located at 44 Patission Street, this museum is, again, easy walking distance from Plaka.